MetteBjerregaardPedersen/EPTC2018/README.md

 ### When?

-The Team Camp of 2018 is February 5-9th
+The Team Camp of 2018 is February 5-9th.

 ### Where?
-First touchpoint and meeting destination: Salt Lake City Airport From there we will drive to Park City/Deer Valley (please note that Patrick shouldn't be driving)
+First touchpoint and meeting destination: Salt Lake City Airport.
+From there we will drive to Park City/Deer Valley (please note that Patrick shouldn't be driving)

 ### What?